I’ll bet you are asking yourself why you would want to make your own nesting boxes for ducks.

 This post may contain affiliate links.
+I will be compensated if you make a purchase after clicking on my links.
 Please read my disclosure if you have questions.

 Table of Contents